-Food could have an effect on how you are feeling.
+Food can have an effect on how you are feeling.

 As tough as iron